 When library professionals write or speak about accessibility, it’s important to follow current best practices with regards to language.
 Whether writing policies, social media posts, marketing campaigns, or signage, it’s essential to use inclusive language that celebrates the diversity of experiences.
 Although language changes over time and can be regional in nature, there are certain best practices that ensure an inclusive library environment.

-Many people who write about disabilities prefer to use what is called “people-first” or “person-first” language.
-In this style, the person comes first, and the situation comes second.
-For example, one might use the phrase “person with autism” rather than “autistic person,” or “person living with blindness” instead of “blind person.”
-The theory behind this communication style is that the emphasis should be on the person, not the condition.
+Many people who write about disabilities prefer to use “person-first” language.
+In this style, the person comes first, and the condition comes second.
+For example, one would use the phrase “child with a learning disability” rather than “learning disabled child,” or “person living with blindness” instead of “blind person.”
+The theory behind this nomenclature is that the emphasis should be on the person, not the condition.

 People-first language, however, is not universal.
-Some feel it is better to use a style one might call “identity-first,” which means that the situation is the descriptor.
-These people may prefer language such as “autistic” or “blind” to describe a person.
-Others may see their disability as so integral to their life and experience that they prefer descriptors such as “autistic” or “disabled.”
-Identity-first language is often the preferred usage among self-advocates.
+Some feel it is better to use “identity-first” language.
+Many people, for example, prefer language such as “deaf,” “autistic” or “blind” to describe themselves.
+For them, their disability is so integral to their life and experience that it is an identity.
+Identity-first language is the preferred usage many self-advocates.

 If possible, the best way to determine which style of language to use is to respectfully ask people what their preferences are.
-If that is not possible, start with person first language and be open to feedback.
+If that is not possible, start with people-first language and be open to feedback.